-As we discuss below, the current economic environment gives companies that have access to capital a significant advantage.
+The current economic environment gives companies that have access to capital a significant advantage.
 We have recently been invited by the Investment Division of the Small Business Administration (the "SBA") to continue moving forward through the licensing of a small business investment company subsidiary.
-Although our application is subject to the approval of the SBA, we remain cautiously optimistic that we will complete the licensing process.
+Although our application is subject to the approval of the SBA, and there is no guarantee that we will obtain such approval, we remain cautiously optimistic that we will complete the licensing process.
 To the extent that we receive such approval, we will be required to capitalize that small business investment company subsidiary.
 This opportunity is the primary impetus behind this proposal.
 Stockholder approval of the proposal to sell shares below net asset value, subject to the conditions detailed below, will provide us with flexibility in capitalizing the small business investment company subsidiary.
-The leverage that we would be able to obtain through the small business investment company subsidiary with what we believe to be very favorable terms in the current economic environment.
+The leverage that we would be able to obtain through the small business investment company subsidiary provides for a long-term credit facility with what we believe to be very favorable terms in the current economic environment.